 With the summer season upon us, the Centers for Disease Control has started to issue warnings about sun safety to help protect Americans against sun-induced tumors such as melanoma.
-Since pets don’t sunbathe or go the tanning parlor — both risky behaviors when it comes to skin cancer — and are covered in fur, how could that dark spot on your Fluffy or Fido be a melanoma?
+Since pets don’t sunbathe or go to the tanning parlor — both risky behaviors when it comes to skin cancer — and are covered in fur, how could that dark spot on your Fluffy or Fido be a melanoma?
 Melanoma in dogs and cats does not look like it does in people, but it can still be deadly.
 Here’s how you can recognize the dreaded disease in your best friend, despite its resemblance to other problems.

 In my daily oncology practice, I often see pets because of a concern on the part of a human family member about dark spots that have appeared on a pet’s skin.
 The good news is that skin melanoma is quite uncommon in dogs and cats.
 There are some common pet skin conditions that often look like a possible melanoma, however, and they can get everyone concerned.
 For example, orange tiger cats commonly develop flat, round, pigmented areas surrounded by normal skin on their lips, gums, nose and eyelid margins.
 Known as lentigo simplex, the benign lesions require no treatment and do not transform into melanoma.